gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - **postalcodes**: ZIP code from swiss Post
 - **adress**: from the register for buildings and dwellings (BFS)
 - **parcel**: cadastral information provided by the cantons.
 A parcel is identified by a city name and a parcel id (or eventually by a BFS city number and a parcel id)
+- **attributes**: in order to search within attribute information of a layer

 Examples: